maravondra/Katas2023/README.md

 ### dashboard application

-The dashboard application provides an REST API (orange arrow) to make data, stored in BiqQuery consumable.
-It's a bridge service between BiqQuery Data and Users / internal Marketing and Partners.
+The dashboard application provides an REST API (orange arrow) to make data, stored in BigQuery consumable.
+It's a bridge service between BigQuery Data and Users / internal Marketing and Partners.
 It also provides an interface to our social application.

 ### social application